CompuTec/processforce-docs/current/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-5.md

 sidebar_position: 6
 ---

-# Example 5 Creating actions
+# Example 5 Creating Actions

-How to work with Actions using ProcessForce API.
+## How to work with Actions using ProcessForce API

 An action is an object which gives you the possibility to:

-- create Pick Orders for one or more Manufacturing Orders
+- Create Pick Orders for one or more Manufacturing Orders
 - Create Pick Receipts for one or more Manufacturing Orders
 - Create Production Receipts/Issues on assigned Pick Order
 - Create Correction of Production Issues/Receipts.

-1. Create Pick Receipt for Manufacturing Order:
+1. **Create Pick Receipt for Manufacturing Order**:

     ```csharp
     ICreatePickReceiptForProductionReceipt prAction = company.CreatePFAction(CompuTec.ProcessForce.API.Core.ActionType.CreatePickReceiptForProductionReceipt);